Offaly shop offering half-price breakfast rolls for county final weekend

 Served until 3pm each day.

-Lord knows what offers will be on next week if Ferbane manage to win their first county titles since 1994.
+Lord knows what offers will be on next week if Ferbane manage to win their first county title since 1994.

 Leave your comment